 Well, we basically have the best of summer in one recipe right here.
 Sweet Corn Basil Ravioli is it.
 Plan for it to be on repeat for oh – now until the unspeakable happens.

 It’s hard to talk about this time of year because while, yes, there’s nothing more I love talking about than fresh summer produce, it means the end is right around the corner.
-That soon enough the leaves will fall, and then the snow will too.
-This is the best of the end of summer produce after all.
+Soon enough the leaves will fall, and then the snow will too.
+This is the best of the end-of-summer produce after all.

 But the glass is half full!
 Because what fun would it be if it wasn’t?